paulo3011/opendatafrombrasil/README-en-US.md

 As we know the frequent access pattern, we defined the following strategy:

-- Was not used "Even" distribution because all tables can be joined and the high cost to do this operation
-- Was used "All" distribution for small tables to speed up joins (dim_city_code, dim_cnae, dim_country_code, dim_legal_nature, dim_partner_qualification)
+- Was not used "Even" distribution because all tables can be joined, and the cost is high to do this operation- Was used "All" distribution for small tables to speed up joins (dim_city_code, dim_cnae, dim_country_code, dim_legal_nature, dim_partner_qualification)
 - Was used KEY distribution for larger tables to put similar values in the same slice and speed up queries
 - Was distributed dim_company, dim_simple_national, dim_partner and fact_establishment on the joining key (basiccnpj) to eliminates shuffling.
-This column is good because all information about one company is distributed beetwenn this tables and this informations is joined by this key.
+This column is good because all information about one company is distributed between these tables and this information is joined by this key.

 Sorting strategy:

-Was used sorting key to minimezes the query time.
+It was used sorting key to minimizes the query time.

 "Sorting enables efficient handling of range-restricted predicates.
 Amazon Redshift stores columnar data in 1 MB disk blocks.
 The min and max values for each block are stored as part of the metadata.
 If query uses a range-restricted predicate, the query processor can use the min and max values to rapidly skip over large numbers of blocks during table scans." (https://docs.aws.amazon.com/redshift/latest/dg/t_Sorting_data.html)